John W. E. Thomas: Biography

-Thomas was born May 1, 1847 in Montgomery, Alabama.
+Thomas was born May 1, 1847, in Montgomery, Alabama.
 During the American Civil War, Thomas defied laws governing slavery, and taught other slaves how to read and write.
 He became a school teacher in the south before moving to Chicago with his wife and daughter in 1869.
 In Chicago, he opened a grocery store, started a school for blacks, and became very involved in Olivet Baptist Church, then located in the South Chicago Loop, which would become his constituency.
-He was elected to the Illinois House of Representatives in 1876.
-He served one term but failed to be re-elected in 1878 and 1880.
+He was elected to the Illinois House of Representatives in 1876 to serve in the 30th Illinois General Assembly.
+He was elected from the 2nd district and served alongside Joseph E. Smith and James B. Taylor.
+He was an unsuccessful candidate in the 1878 and 1880 general elections, but returned to the state house as a member of the 33rd and 34th Illinois General Assemblies from the 3rd district alongside Democrats Thomas McNally and Isaac Abrahams.
 He was admitted to the bar in 1880 and practiced law, while also expanding his holdings in real estate.
-He was elected again to the Illinois House of Representatives in 1882 and re-elected to a third term in 1884.
 In 1885, he was one of the 103 House members to support the U. S. Senate candidacy of John A. Logan; a fellow Republican.

 Also in 1885, Thomas introduced the legislation which became Illinois' first law preventing discrimination in public accommodations.
 He was elected South Town Clerk in 1886 and served a single term.
-He died December 18, 1899 as one of the wealthiest African-Americans in Chicago.
+He died December 18, 1899, as one of the wealthiest African-Americans in Chicago.